-If you want to take a step further, see windshield coating below.
+If you want to take a step further, see the windshield coating below.

-Repelling rain water is windshields sealants main function but it also protects the windshield and prevents UV rays, water spotting, acid rain and helps repel dirt.
+Repelling rain water is the windshields sealants main function but it also protects the windshield and prevents UV rays, water spots, acid rain and helps repel dirt.

 Stuff you’ll need: